DHTMLX/docs-todolist/docs/guides/keyboard_navigation.md

 ---
 sidebar_label: Keyboard navigation
 title: Keyboard navigation
-description: Reference of keyboard shortcuts in DHTMLX JavaScript To Do List — navigation, multiselection, task management, and inline editing.
+description: You can learn about keyboard navigation in the documentation of the DHTMLX JavaScript To Do List library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

 # Keyboard navigation